guilhermeow/ACTrainer/README.md

 # Informations
- - External trainer developed in c ++ for a game AssaultCube using the function `WriteProcessMemory` to play with memory.
+ - External trainer developed in c ++ for a game AssaultCube using the function `WriteProcessMemory` to touch the memory.

 # Contributors
   - sickog0d